kasperengelen/stride/docs/documentatieplan.md

 ## Data visualiser
 We will provide a short document explaining all the functions of the visualiser.
+The file formats that can be read by the visualiser are also documented.

 ## Input formats